andygarcha/script-bountyselection/README.md

 ```

 ## I care about our friendship Andy
-Well thank you brooks!
+Well thank you apollo!
 I'd love to explain this script to you.
 To reduce redundant issues, I've broken this down into multiple parts.
 Here's how this all works:
 1. `pull`.
 This will pull the `.xlsx` files from the 'Potentials' and 'Retro Potentials' sheets, and saves them to `potentials.xlsx` and `retro.xlsx`.
 This way:
     - You aren't waiting on a multi-MB-sized request *every time*
     - After the first pull, you don't have to be internet connected to do this.